Gen-AI-In-Software-Development/List-Of-Units/Unit00-Overview/README.md

 ## Machine Learning and Software Development

 Artificial intelligence studies ways to computationally do what human intelligence does.
-Machine learning is a subfield of artificial intelligence.
-Neural networks is a subfield of machine learning.
+Machine learning is a subfield of artificial intelligence and neural networks are a subfield of machine learning.
 Copilot is a neural network.

 <img src="images/CopilotVennDiagram.png" width="400"/>

+Software development involves specifying, designing, programming, documenting, testing, and maintaining applications.

+In this book, we will experiment with how Copilot might assist in the software development process.

 # Updating a unit